Saboter78/Anern_Evo_6.2_ESPHome/README.md

-# My ESPHome PowMr Hybrid Inverter
+# My ESPHome Anern Hybrid Inverter
 This is modifiyed updated version of ESPHome PowMr Hybrid Inverter(https://github.com/odya/esphome-powmr-hybrid-inverter).

 What was changed: